pytchlang/pytch-tutorials/catch-apple/tutorial.md

 * Say that we want this code to run when the green flag is clicked — this is like the 'hat block' in Scratch.
-* Give the method a short name to say what it does — we're using `move_down_screen`.
-The code doesn't yet move the apple down the screen but it will!  **TODO: Would "move down STAGE" be better?**
+* Give the method a short name to say what it does — we're using `move_down_stage`.
+The code doesn't yet move the apple down the stage but it will!
-* Start the code off with a line which moves the Apple to a good starting point on the screen — I chose just off the top of the screen, and off-centre to the right a bit.
+* Start the code off with a line which moves the Apple to a good starting point on the stage — I chose just off the top of the stage, and off-centre to the right a bit.

 {{< commit define-skeleton-apple-move-down-screen >}}

 If you try this now (click green flag), you should just be able to see the bottom of the apple at the top of the stage.

-### Actually move down the screen
+### Actually move down the stage

 What we want the apple to do is keep moving down, as long as it is above the bottom of the stage.
 In Scratch we could use a `repeat